How to customize your PayPal buy now button

 <a href="url" class="button">Text of button</a>

-Open the style.css file of your child theme, and add some styling for your button:
+Open the Custom CSS setting for your website, or the CSS file depending on what you’re using to build your website, and add some styling for your button:

 This tells the browser to show any element with a class of button to use the styles defined between the curly brackets.
 In between the curly brackets, play around with a combination of these to create the style you like: